QA Strategy

 Step 7 — Formal sign-off: Once all critical scenarios pass and blockers are resolved, obtain formal sign-off from the designated approvers.
 This sign-off is the green light for production deployment — documented, accountable, and data-backed.

-Common UAT mistakes
+Common UAT mistakes (and how QA teams avoid them)

 Starting UAT too early: If the build is still buggy from QA testing, UAT testers will spend their time reporting known issues instead of validating business requirements.
 UAT should start only when QA is complete and the build is stable.